SimonWang9610/api/README.md

    It allows you to retry a request by setting a `Duration`.
 If the previous request does not return an acceptable response during `Duration`, it would be aborted and start the next request.
 2. Request cancellation.
 Cancellation can work together with request retrying.
 3. File upload.
 Currently, it only support `onUploadProgress` callback during uploading
+4. Support piping the response data as stream
-4. out of box, see examples
+5. out of box, see examples

 ## Usage